saezlab/Hypertension_DAHL_rat/README.md

 [PHONEMeS-ILP](https://github.com/saezlab/PHONEMeS-ILP).
 Note that in order to run the ILP algorithm you need to obtain a copy of `cplex`'s executable (see PHONEMeS-ILP documentation for more information).

-It is assumed that the contents of the [`PHONEMeS-ILP/Public` folder](https://github.com/saezlab/PHONEMeS-ILP/tree/master/Public) are inside a subfolder on the working directory.
+It is assumed that a copy of the [`PHONEMeS-ILP/Public` folder](https://github.com/saezlab/PHONEMeS-ILP/tree/master/Public) is inside the working directory along with `cplex` executable.

 ## Dependencies